-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
-Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Cheriton Dental Practice was one of the practice managers.
+The practice is owned by an individual who is the principal dentist there.
+They have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.

-On the day of inspection we collected 17 CQC comment cards filled in by patients and spoke with four other patients.
+On the day of inspection we collected 28 CQC comment cards filled in by patients.
 This information gave us a positive view of the practice.

-During the inspection we spoke with two dentists, three dental nurses, one receptionist and both of the practice managers.
+During the inspection we spoke with two dentists, four dental nurses, a trainee dental nurse, one dental hygienist, the office manager and the practice manager.
 We looked at practice policies and procedures and other records about how the service is managed.

-The practice is open: Monday to Friday 9am to 5.30pm
+The practice is open:

+Monday: 8.30am to 4.30pm